johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-08-21-typescript-webpack-alias-goodbye-relative-paths/index.md

 authors: johnnyreilly
 tags: [typescript, webpack]
 hide_table_of_contents: false
+description: 'Use TypeScript with webpack alias to avoid long relative paths in imports.
+Try `path mapping` or `resolve.alias`.
+Use `tsconfig-paths-webpack-plugin`.'
 ---

 This post shows how you can use TypeScript with webpack `alias` to move away from using relative paths in your `import` statements.